A Bayesian approach to learning mixtures of nonparametric components: Applications

 We analyze the lODBA data with MDPM and set \(K=3\), as justified on biological grounds by \citet{langrock2018spline,chen2024bayesian}.
-In Figure~\ref{fig:lDOBA}, the left panel shows the MDPM posterior mean emission densities, weighted by estimated state occupancy, with point-wise 95\% credible intervals; the middle panel reports the corresponding estimates from the Bayesian spline-based HMM (adSP; \citet{chen2024bayesian}); and the right panel shows the earlier P-spline HMM (fpSP; \citet{langrock2015nonparametric}).
-Although our approach does not exploit the HMM’s temporal structure, using only the observations’ marginal distribution it produces state-dependent emission density estimates comparable to those from methods that leverage the Markov structure.
+In Figure~\ref{fig:lDOBA}, the left panel shows the MDPM posterior mean emission densities, weighted by estimated state occupancy, with pointwise 95\% credible intervals; the middle panel reports the corresponding estimates from the Bayesian spline-based HMM (adSP; \citet{chen2024bayesian}); and the right panel shows the earlier P-spline HMM (fpSP; \citet{langrock2015nonparametric}).
+Although our approach does not exploit the temporal structure of the HMM and relies only on the marginal distribution of the observations, it produces state-dependent emission density estimates that are very similar to those obtained by methods that leverage the Markov structure.
+However, because only marginal information is used, the pointwise 95\% confidence intervals in regions where the state densities overlap tend to be wider than those produced by adSP.
+These results validate our approach’s ability to recover the underlying subpopulation distributions accurately using only population-level observations.